 • Your household spending

-This proves to the court that you are offering what you can afford.
+Making a budget proves to the court that you are offering what you can afford.

-Send the completed N245 form to the court with either:
+3. Send the form to the court

 The court sends the N245 form to the creditor to see if they agree with the new amount.